eckual/Stay-Stack/README.md

 # Stay Stack

 Stay Stack is a captivating 3D puzzle game where your goal is to strategically stack grids on top of each other, striving to maximize the size of each placement.
-The challenge intensifies as the grids progressively shrink, demanding precise clicks and clever maneuvers to keep the stack going.
+The challenge intensifies as the grids progressively shrink, demanding precise clicks and clever maneuvers to keep the stack going and score increasing.

 ## Gameplay